gradle/gradle/subprojects/docs/src/docs/release/notes.md

 So far, only one component type (`JvmLibrary`) is available, but others will follow, also for platforms other than the JVM.

+### Easier to determine ignored tests in HTML test report

+The HTML test report now has a dedicated tab for ignored tests, at the overview and package level.
+This makes it much easier to see which tests were ignored at a glance.
+Thanks to [Paul Merlin](https://github.com/eskatos) for this improvement.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.